nsrr/nsrr_metadata_resources/software_specific_guidelines.md

 ### SAS
 1. Data files can be exported in .sas7bdat, .csv, .xlsx format
   a.
-If exported in `.csv` format, keep the variable names in the header and numeric values (not labels) in the cell.
+If exported in `.csv` format, keep the variable names in the header and numeric values (not labels) in the cells.
   b.
 Keep missing values consistent and document them in the data dictionary
 2. NSRR recommends the data dictionaries and value labels to be extracted and to be saved as another table (`.csv`)
   a.
 Extract data dictionary (`PROC CONTENTS`)